Kudos for clinching your first job as a personal trainer.

 As a personal trainer, you are not sitting behind a desk all day.

-Just imagine trying to demonstrate a squat to someone while wearing a pair of jeans.
+Imagine trying to demonstrate a squat to someone wearing a pair of jeans.

 It just won’t work.